John Sowden House: Renovation

 The house, with seven bedrooms, four baths, and 5600 sqft, was listed on the market at $1,575,000 in 2001.
 It was purchased that year by Xorin Balbes for $1.2 million.
 Balbes, who said the house was "a wreck" when he bought it, spent $1.6 million in restorations, though some of his alterations drew criticism from preservationists as well as Lloyd Wright's son, Eric Lloyd Wright.
 In addition to restoring the deteriorating stonework, Balbes converted the three-room kitchen area into a large open kitchen, added new upscale bathrooms, and installed a pool and spa in the central court.
 Independent filmmaker Bashar Shbib was hired to design and realize the landscaping in and around the house.
 On viewing the renovations, Eric Lloyd Wright praised the new kitchen and landscaping, but criticized Balbes' decision to install a pool and spa in the middle of the courtyard.
 All of the house's rooms open onto the long central courtyard, which was originally a lawn that was used for seating during performances at the home.
 Eric Wright felt it was a "mistake" to break up the courtyard space with a pool and spa.
 Dana Hutt, an architectural historian who has written on the works of Lloyd Wright, was also critical of Balbes' alterations.
 She objected to the pool, to the refinement of the entry staircase, and to the addition of Asian elements that were "completely wrong" for Wright's Mesoamerican design.

-The house was sold several times since the renovation.
+The house has been sold several times since the renovation.
 On September 10, 2016, it was listed for sale at $4,795,000.
 News came out on January 26, 2018, that it had been sold to Dan Goldfarb.

-It was announced on June 21, 2022 that the house was sold for $6.16 million to Nate Daneshgar, of the Grand Central Market in Los Angeles.
+It was announced in June 2022 that the house had been sold for $6.16 million to Nate Daneshgar, of the Grand Central Market in Los Angeles.